zandrewitte/metro-assessment/README.md

     - Metro Data Ingestion / Enrichment
     - Metro API

-    as well as any additional components that you feel are neccessary to allow for scaling and separation of logic.
+    as well as any additional components that you feel are necessary to allow for scaling and separation of logic.
 - Determine which queries you need to support and store data in such a way to facilitate this.
 - One of your components must be responsible for merging hot and cold data.
 This means that your system must have the ability to merge data from storage (cassandra) and kafka to provide the most recent data set.
 - Pay attention to the defined response types and ensure that your API conforms to this.